rahulj51/geschichte/README.md

 Geschichte (German for "history") is a fast, keyboard-driven terminal UI for exploring git file history.
 Navigate through commits, view diffs, and understand how your files evolved over time—all without leaving your terminal.

+Unlike full-featured git clients, Geschichte focuses specifically on **single-file history exploration**.
+It's designed for developers who want to quickly understand how a particular file changed over time, not for managing branches, commits, or other git operations.
+Think of it as a specialized tool that does one thing exceptionally well: showing you the story of your file.

 ![Main screen](screenshots/geschichte-main.png)

 ## ✨ Features